linx-software/salesforce-api-connectors/README.md

 ### Configure the Solution's $.Settings:

+1. Install Linx Designer.
+Download it [here](https://linx.software/).
-1. Open the sample Solution in your Linx Designer.
+1. Open the sample Solution (.lsoz) in your Linx Designer.
 1. Edit the $.Settings values:

    - `linx_database_conn_string`: Configure this setting value with the connection string to your DB instance.